sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗:
     ----
-    ✓: Deal 1 attack power and the foe attacks you
+    ✓: Deal 1 Might and the foe attacks you
     ----
-    ✔: Roll melee attack power and the foe attacks you
+    ✔: Roll melee Might and the foe attacks you
     ----
-    ✔✔: Roll melee attack power and choose
+    ✔✔: Roll melee Might and choose

 **Details**: On a ✔✔✔, you can choose one:
  * Avoid the foe's attack
- * Add an extra attack power roll
+ * Add an extra Might calculation to your attack

  The foe's attack can be any GM move made directly with that NPC or monster.

  Some attacks may have additional effects depending on the triggering action, the circumstances, or the weapons involved

- Without a melee weapon, a character deals 1 attack power instead of rolling.
+ Without a melee weapon, a character deals 1 Might.